sindresorhus/resolve-from/readme.md

 - [resolve-cwd](https://github.com/sindresorhus/resolve-cwd) - Resolve the path of a module from the current working directory
 - [req-from](https://github.com/sindresorhus/req-from) - Require a module from a given path
 - [req-cwd](https://github.com/sindresorhus/req-cwd) - Require a module from the current working directory
+- [resolve-pkg](https://github.com/sindresorhus/resolve-pkg) - Resolve the path of a package regardless of it having an entry point
 - [lazy-req](https://github.com/sindresorhus/lazy-req) - Require modules lazily